hhandika/segul/README.md

 This is the recommended option.
 Cargo will compile the app and fine-tuned it for your specific hardware.
 It also allows to easily updating the app.

-First, download and install [the rust compiler toolchain](https://www.rust-lang.org/learn/get-started).
-It requires rust version 1.5 or higher.
+First, download and install [the Rust compiler toolchain](https://www.rust-lang.org/learn/get-started).
+It requires Rust version 1.5 or higher.
 Then, check if the toolchain installation successful:

 ```Bash
 cargo --version